Where Does Engine Coolant Go? Find the Exact Location

 Step 2: Coolant Pressure Test

-Step 3: Inspecting the Coolant System
+Step 3: Inspecting the Cooling System

-Step 4: Repair and Solution
+Step 4: Repair and Solution – Replacing the Coolant Pump

 Where Does Engine Coolant Go